These sweet ghosts are a little bit spooky, but they are sweet so it’s hard to be scared! Whip some up for Halloween!

 - Preheat oven to 200 F and place a sheet of parchment paper on a cookie sheet.

 - Beat your egg whites and cream of tartar on medium until they begin to froth.
-While still mixing, slowly add sugar until completely incorporated.
+While still mixing, slowly add sugar and cornstarch until completely incorporated.

 - Turn mixer up to high and beat until you have stiff peaks, about 5 minutes.